 - Temple Travelodge: This hotel offers an entire bunch of modern amenities.
 Moreover, it slips easily into one’s budget.
 Also, it is located quite close to the temple.

 What are some places to visit near Narsingh Temple Joshimath?

 Some of the places to visit near Narsingh Temple Joshimath are:

-- Vasudeva Temple: It is one of the most famous Vishnu temples in India and is present 30 yards away from the Narsingh temple.
-The main diety of the temple is Vasudeva whose idol is carved out of a black stone and is 6 feet high.
+- Vasudeva Temple: It holds its place in the list of famous Vishnu temples in India.
+Nonetheless, the temple resides 30 yards away from the Narsimha Badri.
+The main deity of the temple is Vasudeva whose idol is carved out of black stone and is 6 feet high.